Nyame-Wolf/Portfolio/README.md

 - HTML
 - CSS
 - Flexbox
+- Figma

 ## Getting Started

-**This a set up of my mobile version skeleton of my portfolio project.**
+**This a set up of my mobile version skeleton of my portfolio project It uses a figma clone from microverse student portal..**

 ## Authors